 Determine Your Income

-The most important part of creating a budget that fits your lifestyle is setting financial goals you hope to achieve.
+The only way to work towards the finances you want, is to set a goal and come up with a game plan.
+Set your sights high, but remain realistic and keep your lifestyle in mind.
+You're not going to become a CEO or mogul over night, but with organization and dedication, you get can the most out of your income and work towards a better future.
 As we mentioned above, you may be saving for an engagement ring, a car, or a dream vacation.
 Whatever your motive is, set a goal, and then determine how much you can set aside to save for that goal.
 Make sure it’s a reasonable amount—you must continue to pay attention to your expenses and monthly needs.

 Track Your Spending